thunderbird/webext-docs/tabs.rst

    .. api-member::
       :name: [``title``]
       :type: (string)
-      :annotation:

       The title of the tab.
-This property is only present if the extension's manifest includes the ``tabs`` permission.
+This property is only present if the extension's manifest includes the :permission:`tabs` permission.

    .. api-member::
       :name: [``url``]
       :type: (string)
-      :annotation:

       The URL the tab is displaying.
-This property is only present if the extension's manifest includes the ``tabs`` permission.
+This property is only present if the extension's manifest includes the :permission:`tabs` permission.

    .. api-member::
       :name: [``width``]
       :type: (integer)
-      :annotation:

       The width of the tab in pixels.